MashaBorodkina/MashaBorodkina/README.md

 I am currently focused on frontend development and building real-world projects, and I am also learning Go to expand my backend skills.

-Here you can find some of my projects and code examples.

 <a href="green">Data Science languages and tools:</a>